- Platform

 Patients in rural areas stay connected: poor bandwidth doesn't break the session

-The patients who most need remote care are often in areas with the worst connectivity.
-The platform's video and data layers are tuned for low-bandwidth connections: adaptive bitrate for video, compressed peripheral data streams, and graceful degradation that maintains session continuity when bandwidth drops.
-Fifty-plus clinics in rural and remote settings onboarded in the first 12 weeks without performance issues.
+The patients who most need remote care often live in areas with the worst connectivity and the least comfort with technology.
+They join via a browser link with no login required; there is no app to install, removing the single biggest barrier for rural and low-tech users.
+We tuned the video and data layers for low-bandwidth connections: adaptive bitrate for video, compressed peripheral data streams, and graceful degradation that maintains session continuity when bandwidth drops.
+Over 50 clinics in rural and remote settings onboarded in the first 12 weeks without performance issues.

 Engagement